-Changyou's online game business offers to game players (a) PC games, which are interactive online games that are accessed and played simultaneously by hundreds of thousands of game players through personal computers and require that local client-end game access software be installed on the computers used and (b) mobile games, which are played on mobile devices and require an Internet connection.
-Prior to the sale of Shenzhen 7Road Technology Co., Ltd., or Shenzhen 7Road, in August 2015, Changyou's online games also included Web games, which became an insignificant part of Changyou's online game business following the sale.
+Changyou's online game business offers PC games and mobile games to game players.
 All of Changyou's games are operated under the item-based revenue model, meaning that game players can play the games for free, but can choose to pay for virtual items, which are non-physical items that game players can purchase and use within a game, such as gems, pets, fashion items, magic medicine, riding animals, hierograms, skill books and fireworks.
 Revenues derived from the operation of online games are classified as online game revenues in the Sohu Group's consolidated statements of comprehensive income.

+PC games are interactive online games that are accessed and played simultaneously by hundreds of thousands of game players through personal computers and require that local client-end game access software be installed on the computers used.
 Changyou's dominant game is TLBB, a PC based client-end game.
-For the year ended December 31, 2016, revenues from the PC game TLBB were \$219.7 million, accounting for approximately 56% of Changyou's online game revenues, approximately 42% of Changyou's total revenues and approximately 13% of the Sohu Group's total revenues.
+For the year ended December 31, 2017, revenues from TLBB were \$197.7 million, accounting for approximately 44% of Changyou's online game revenues, approximately 34% of Changyou's total revenues and approximately 11% of the Sohu Group's total revenues.